 In order to return to the United States after a visit home or to another country, you must have your I-20 signed by the DSO in the International Student Office.
 This also includes trips to Mexico or Canada!
 A signature on the back of your I-20 allows you to return to the United States.

 In order to have your I-20 signed, please follow these steps:

-1. Submit your I-20 to the International Student Office at least one week prior to your travel date.
-Leaving this to the last minute may mean that your I-20 cannot be signed before your departure.
+1. Submit your I-20 to the International Student Office at least 3 days prior to your travel date.
+Last minute signatures are not permitted and may mean that your I-20 cannot be signed before your departure.

 2. The International Student Office will check your records to verify that you are in status.

 NOTE: Students who are out of sattus are not able to receive travel signatures.

 3. If you are currently in status, your I-20 will be signed and ready for pick-up the on the third business day.

 4. Check the F-1 visa stamp in your passport.
 Look at the "Expiry Date".
 If the Expiry Date has or will expire while you are outside of the United States, you must apply for a new F-1 visa at the US Embassy or Consulate in your home country BEFORE returning to the United States.
 Please read "Renewing your F-1 Visa" below for information about what is needed to renew your F-1 visa.

 The F-1 visa is the entry document that allowed you to enter the United States.
 Therefore, when you are in the United States and have a valid I-20 and passport, your visa can expire without penalty.
 In fact, your F-1 CANNOT be renewed in the United States.
 In most cases, the F-1 visa can only be renewed at the US Embassy or Consulate in your home country.